 Island Shangri-La Restaurants

 The main reason why I’ve been to Island Shangri-La more times than I can count is that locals love the nine restaurants and bars.
 This is high praise in a city full of competition when it comes to food and beverage.
+Guests enjoy Hong Kong food, but international cuisines as well.

 cafe TOO is the family-friendly buffet restaurant at Island Shangri-La.
 Bring your appetite to enjoy presentations at the ten chef stations and multiple food displays in between.
 Elaborate buffets are served at breakfast, lunch, weekend afternoon tea, and dinner.